Safeheron/safeheron-api-sdk-python/README.rst

-# Python for Safeheron API
+# Python SDK for Safeheron API